 Each line of text specifies a line segment in k-space.
-In the first line of this file the segment runs from to in units of .
-‘41’ specifies the number of k points are generated in this segment.
-At present the remainder of the line is not used.
-The last line tells the line reader not to read any more lines.
+In the first line of this file the segment runs from k=(1/2,1/2,1/2) to 0, expressed in Cartesian coordinates, in units of , with the lattice constant (12.147 a.u. for PbTe).
+‘44’ specifies the number of k points are generated in this segment.

 To generate the bands, simply run

-Which will generate a fplot command file, plot.plnds, which can be run with
+will generate a fplot command file, plot.plbnds, which can be run with

 fplot -f plot.plbnds